 - reduces the risk of an unnecessary morbidity.

-A patient is referred to the APN for evaluation of bone pain, recurrent bacterial infections, blurred vision, and fatigue.
-The APN is most concerned about:
+A patient is referred to the APRN for evaluation of bone pain, recurrent bacterial infections, blurred vision, and fatigue.
+The APRN is most concerned about:

 - high iron stores.